 A shower and toilet were added to the truck for guests, as well as a small deck.
 The shower was surprisingly good, the truck is connected to the town water supply and there was plenty of gas hot water.
 We sat on the deck in the morning and had breakfast with the donkeys.
 My goodness, if you’ve never heard a donkey at full noise you’re in for a surprise.

-Guests at Wacky Stays are able to access the onsite Kaikoura Farm Park free of charge.
+Guests at Wacky Stays are able to access the onsite Kaikoura Farm Park (the farm park is now closed).
 It’s a take it as you find it kind of place, not a farm park that’s been set up and maintained with paying guests in mind.
 It wasn’t what we were expecting but there are some seriously cute and friendly critters to see and interact with.

 As well as visiting the farm animals, I couldn’t resist poking my head in the open door of the yurt that sat vacant and across the artificial! flower garden from the house truck.
 The yurt is really spacious and looks a very comfortable place to spend the night.
 It doesn’t look that inviting from the outside but it’s definitely a case of not judging a yurt by its cover.